-Mr. Baker is a NRA-Certified Home Firearm Safety, Personal Protection In The Home, Rifle, Pistol, and Shotgun Instructor, and also a Utah Concealed Firearms Instructor.
+MSLF’s other client, Alan Baker is an NRA-Certified Home Firearm Safety, Personal Protection in The Home, Rifle, Pistol, and Shotgun Instructor, and also a Utah Concealed Firearms Instructor.
 He is licensed to carry a concealed handgun in Idaho, Utah, Oregon, and Arizona and regularly carries a handgun for self-defense.
-A life-long outdoorsman, he regularly recreates on Corps-managed lands in Idaho, including Dworshak Dam and Reservoir on the North Fork Clearwater River.
+A life-long outdoorsman, Alan regularly recreates on Corps-managed lands in Idaho, including Dworshak Dam and Reservoir on the North Fork Clearwater River.

 Because Corps of Engineer regulations ban functional firearms, even while camped in tents, both Elizabeth and Alan are subject to criminal prosecution if they exercise their Second Amendment protected rights.
 The Corps of Engineers did not respond to requests from MSLF seeking exemptions from its firearm ban for either Elizabeth or Alan.